 Cranberry Bars are like date squares for Christmas!
-They’re a little bit of tartness sandwiched between two soft, crumbly, layers of oatmeal.
-We keep going back for more!
+A little bit of tartness sandwiched between two soft, crumbly, buttery layers of oatmeal keeps us going back for more!

 How to Make Cranberry Bars

-Start off with your filling in a pot on the stovetop.
+Start off by cooking your filling in a pot on the stovetop.
 Preheat the oven and take out a baking pan.

 While the filling is simmering, assemble the dry ingredients.